The Bank's policy and administrative departments are located in its head office in Sydney. These comprise the following groups and departments.

 Facilities Management Department is responsible for the Reserve Bank's properties, security management and a range of facility services.

-Staff Services Unit handles various staff services such as payroll, superannuation and travel.
+Finance Department prepares the Reserve Bank's financial and management accounts and handles various staff services such as payroll, superannuation and travel.

 Information Technology Department – responsible for transforming and developing the core IT functions that support the Reserve Bank's policy, operational and corporate objectives.

-Assistant Governor (Economic): Christopher Kent
+Assistant Governor (Economic): Luci Ellis

 Economic Analysis Department monitors and forecasts trends in the international and domestic economies, provides regular advice on these developments and monetary policy to the Governors and the Board, contributes to various external bodies, maintains contacts with relevant analysts and institutions, undertakes applied research and prepares reports for publication.